 The reason why an executive coach is brought in also impacts results.
 If the coach is engaged to turn around an already difficult situation, the likelihood of success is reduced.
 If the problem is addressed early, the odds go up.
 And if the coach is engaged to help make a good executive great, the chances are extremely good.

-For nearly two decades, Krissi Barr has been Cincinnati’s #1 executive coach.
+For nearly two decades, Krissi Barr has been Cincinnati’s #1 executive coach, and a leader in Kentucky, Jacksonville, Florida and all over America.
 During that time, she’s helped over 650 businesspeople.
 CEOs, high potential new leaders and everyone in between.
 There is a reason why some executive coaching works better.
 It’s because Krissi Barr is involved.
 To learn more, please contact Barr Corporate Success.